triton-inference-server/server/docs/metrics.md

 response, and "Compute Input Time" /  "Compute Time" / "Compute Output Time" are not recorded.

-On cache misses, "Cache Hit Lookup Time" will not be recorded, and "Compute Input Time" /  "Compute Time" / "Compute Output Time" will be recorded as usual.
+On cache misses, "Cache Miss Lookup Time" indicates the time spent looking up the request hash and "Cache Miss Insertion Time" indicates the time spent inserting the computed output tensor data into the cache.
+Otherwise, "Compute Input Time" /  "Compute Time" / "Compute Output Time" will be recorded as usual.

 ## Count Metrics